aces/Loris/README.CentOS6.md

 cd /var/www/loris/tools
 ./install.sh
 ```

-**Configure your databse:*
+**Configure your database:**
-point your URL to: `http://%IPADDRESS%/installdb.php`
+Run the web installer by pointing your URL to: `http://%IPADDRESS%/installdb.php`

-(%IPADDRESS% will likely be the IP address of the VM you are ssh'ed into)
+(`%IPADDRESS%` will likely be the IP address of the VM you are ssh'ed into)

 The web page will prompt you for the following information: